Syrian civil war spillover in Lebanon: Lebanon's rebuilding efforts

+Lebanon's post-war future

+Lebanon's currency has continued to depreciate over time due to its lack of reforms and corruption in the upper class.
+The International Monetary Fund (IMF) has agreed to help Lebanon but only if Lebanon agrees and enacts major reforms in its economic foundations.
+This is working to eliminate debt, strengthen the currency (which, given an Aleppo study, has lost 90% of its value in the post civil war time), and reinforce the central bank.
+After these reforms the IMF has agreed to step in with financial assistance given that negotiations have been delayed until reforms have finished.
+The future of Lebanon's rebuilding is very murky.
+The ongoing economic crisis is a massive hindrance to the rebuilding efforts as well as consistent attacks from Israel for Lebanon's assistance to Palestine in the Israel and Palestinian conflict.

 Deaths and injuries

 In the unrest of June 2011, at least 7 deaths were reported.
 A further two or three deaths occurred during the incidents of February 2012.

 Between May 2012 and December 2015, violent political incidents had resulted in at least 789 fatalities and more than 2,700 injuries, mostly during the Bab al Tabbaneh–Jabal Mohsen clashes in Tripoli.
 In August 2014, starting with the battle of Arsal between the Lebanese Army and Sunni militants at the beginning of the month and intense fighting that included both the Syrian and Lebanese armies in and near Arsal and the Bekaa Valley at the end of the month, the fighting had reached a new and different phase.
 The August casualties nearly equaled half the number of the previous two years put together.
 12 November 2015, bombings in Beirut killed 43 people in the deadliest event of 2015 for this conflict.

 The Lebanese Army stated that by June 2016, about 500 ISIL and Nusra militants had been killed and 700 captured in the border area of Lebanon and Syria.

 In December 2020, hundreds of Syrian refugees fled a makeshift camp in Miniyeh–Danniyeh District, North Governorate, Lebanon, after local youths had stormed their camp and torched tents, wounding three people, according to the United Nations High Commissioner for Refugees.